 Life with Braces

 At NTOA we want your smile to last a lifetime, and having perfect occlusion (a good bite) is the way to make this happen.
 Now that you’ve started your orthodontic journey, you’ll need to take special care of your braces and appliances so they can efficiently and effectively.
-If you ever have questions about taking care of your braces, you can always call our orthodontists at our West Allen, FriscoMcKinney, or Plano orthodontic offices.
+If you ever have questions about taking care of your braces, you can always call our orthodontists at our West Allen, Frisco, or McKinney orthodontic offices.

 Eating with Braces